run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-compute.md

-# Creating a new Compute Resource
+# Create a new Compute Resource

-Compute resource, is assigned to a single project or all projects (current and future ones).
-The latter option can only be created by a Run:ai administrator.
-A compute resource, by design, is shared with all project members.

 To create a compute resource:

-* Select the `create compute resource` button
+* Select the `Create compute resource` button
 * Select the project the resource will reside in
 * Give the resource a meaningful name.

 ![](img/env-proj-select.png)

+A Compute resource, is assigned to a single project or all projects (current and future ones).
+The latter option can only be created by a Run:ai administrator.
+A compute resource, by design, is shared with all project members.

-## Setting the resources request
+## Set the resources request

 A resources request is composed of 3 types of resources: